Max1Truc/crypt/README.md

 # Explaination

-A JavaScript function to crypt and uncrypt messages with a password.
+It's a JavaScript function to crypt and uncrypt messages with a password.

 # How to use